Paouky/paouky-docs/docs/about-grin/story.md

 !!! note ""
     Several months after launch, Ignotus Peverell disappeared and has yet to return.

-Developers distributed around the world are contributing to build Grin, some of them funded by donations to work on the project full-time.
-Governance and development will always remain completely transparent and open for every community member to join.
+Developers distributed around the world are contributing to build grin, some of them funded by donations to work on the project full-time.
+Development will always remain completely transparent and open for anybody to join.

 [^1]: [The Mimblewimble Whitepaper](https://scalingbitcoin.org/papers/mimblewimble.txt)
 [^2]: [Andrew Poelstra's Paper](https://download.wpsoftware.net/bitcoin/wizardry/mimblewimble.pdf)